TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 72/Psalms 72.17.md

 ---

-His name shall endure for ever; His name shall be continued as long as the sun: And men shall be blessed in him; All nations shall call him happy.
+His name endures forever.
+His name continues as long as the sun.
+Men shall be blessed by him.
+All nations will call him blessed.